 In spite of the magnificence of our system, we have a lot of drama going on.
 Some people cry and beat their breast over Trump, but Trump is not where we should be putting our attention.
 Others demand that Hillary be brought to justice for her many crimes, but focusing on Hillary may be more of a desire for vengeance than justice.
 Still others insist that those involved in pedophilia, sex trafficking, child sacrifice, be arrested, brought to trial and shame, then imprisoned, hung, or shot – and maybe they will be – but sordid activities like these are only distractions.
 The biggest issue unfolding in front of our eyes is the demand being placed on a 250-year-old system that has inspired the entire world and whether or not that system is worth keeping.
-Is it?

 We have been so mindlessly secure for such a long time that we’ve forgotten how awful it can be to try to get water if it’s not coming out of the kitchen faucet.
 We don't know what it's like to go out and scrounge for food when soldiers bent on winning a war will shoot anything that moves.
 We have forgotten what it is like to have to sit up all night watching over our house, our vehicle, or our chickens because marauding individuals with no interest in the rule of law are roaming about freely.
 We have forgotten what it is like to have no police to run to when someone does something that is not fair or against the law.
 We no longer have the capacity to heal ourselves if the local hospital has been bombed or is closed because doctors and nurses are unwilling to risk driving there anymore.
 We have long forgotten what it is like to grow up illiterate because there are no schools, we have little sense of responsibility for feeding ourselves, and nothing but helplessness when it comes to maintaining our health.
 We are victims drowning in circumstances beyond our control.
 How did we arrive at this victimhood?

 The move from self-sufficiency to victimhood is a shift in consciousness.
 It is not a shift one would want to brag about, nor does such a shift happen all at once.
 Often it starts with lure of an ‘easier way,’ because we all know that life is hard work.
 Then we add the idea of getting ahead.
-Then there comes the period when we have to decide something... but someone or some organization or institution offers to decide for us and says, “We will do this if you will just do that.”
+Then there comes the moment when we have to decide something... but someone or some organization or institution offers to decide for us and says, “We will do this if you will just do that.”
 It looks like such an easy choice.
 So we take it, never realizing that another tiny sliver of our power and authority has been siphoned away.

 An example: “Here!
 Come to our city and work in our business and we’ll pay you some money.
 We’ll even make sure some local farmer hauls food into the city so you can be fed without a hassle.
 Just give the farmer some of your money for the food and everything will work just fine!”
 So you take a job and never notice that it requires you to do what someone else wants, not what you want.
 There goes your satisfaction and joy.
-You fall for the money and fail to notice that your connection to nature is slowly fading, your survival skills are dwindling, and you are aging three times as fast as your parents did.
+You fall for the money and fail to notice that your connection to nature is slowly fading, your survival skills are dwindling, and you are aging three times faster than your parents did.
 You fall for the idea of progress and keeping up with the Joneses, never noticing that cooperation has slipped away, replaced by competition, which becomes an unquestioned way of life.
 You raise your children, and they think this is the way it has always been.
 You work longer, harder, tell yourself it’s worth it.
 Soon, the money carrot and all the other artificial systems put in place to get more money from you have sucked your soul dry.

 Now you’re facing death.
 You tell yourself 'everyone dies…so what!'
 Then you die.
 You’re gone from family, friends, and home, still conscious, but without a physical body, looking back on your life and trying to forgive yourself for having wasted the entire life trying to get ahead instead of developing the consciousness needed to become a man or woman of power.
 This reality system looks so big, so all-there-is when you’re in it, but once you’re out of it, it is so small that you feel like a parochial idiot for never having expanded your consciousness.